 Communication among examinees, for any reason, is prohibited during the test.
 Examinees should only communicate with testing personnel.
 Examinees that are observed communicating with other examinees will be dismissed immediately, the incident will be reported to the TCEQ, and testing fees will be forfeited.

 Upon completion of the test, examinee will receive a report of their results.
 The Student Success Testing Center staff cannot interpret the test results.

 Because testing space is limited and oftentimes in high demand, the $43.50 testing fee is non-refundable.
 TCEQ tests can only be rescheduled without forfeiting testing fees if examinees contact the Student Success Testing Center at least 24 hours before their appointments.

 The following items are allowed during TCEQ Testing:

 - Scratch paper (provided by the proctor and collected after testing)

-- Non-programmable calculator
+- Four function calculator (provided)

 - Landscape Irrigator (Examinee is permitted to bring and use an engineering scale and graph paper during the examination)